brochadoluis/android/README.md

 # Android Projects

-A repository with android projects for the purpose of learning.
+A repository with android projects for the purpose of learning android and kotlin.

 ## Dinner Decider

-Simple app to help decide what to chose for dinner.
+App to help decide what to chose for dinner.
-Make with kotlin in android studio v3.2.1
+Make with kotlin in android studio v3.2.1 for Android 5.0 and above.